'We are apolitical': Veterans deny writing to President over 'politicisation of military'

 New Delhi, Apr 12: The viral letter purportedly written by over 150 military veterans has sparked major controversy as the signatories mentioned in the purported letter, have denied signing it.

-ANI has reported that two of the signatories of the circulated letter sent to the President by Army veterans have denied having signed this letter.
+ANI has reported that three of the signatories of the circulated letter sent to the President by Army veterans have denied having signed this letter.

 "Don't know what it (the purported letter written by Armed Forces veterans to the President) is all about.
 All my life,we've been apolitical.
 After 42 years as officer, it's a little late to change.
 We always put India first.
 I don't know who these people are, it is a classic manifestation of fake news," General SF Rodrigues said.